AlexIndiex/WaveRiftNoobGuides/README.md

-# DeckNoobGuides
+# Amplitude Noob Guides

-A collection of guides that range from recommended peripheral hardware, to emulation and more...
+A collection of guides, that range from an autoinstaller, recommended peripheral hardware, to emulation and more...

 [Quick emulators backup link](https://github.com/AlexIndiex/DeckNoobGuides/tree/main?tab=readme-ov-file#backup)